Koji47/koji47/README.md

-# Hi I'm Chu, a Junior Software Developer at nology
+# Hi I'm Chu, a Junior Software Developer at _Nology

 I'm a London based software developer with a background in Games Design, currently completing my 12 week _Nology full stack bootcamp.